During the winter and early spring months most walleye fishing usually involves a jig or bait.

 Personally I would stick to a light/medium spinning setup when fishing for river walleye.

 A spinning rod for walleye gives you a big advantage over a baitcasting setup as the spinning one is a lot more versatile.
-It can be used for jigging, bait all lures and can even be used for light trolling.
+It can be used as a jigging setup for walleye, bait, all lures and can even be used for light trolling.

 With the casting setup you are limited by just how small a lure you can use especially when jigging.